 ProfitBooks assists business owners in managing their finances without the need for accounting expertise.
 It contains information on current business and economic trends, as well as tactics for growing in a competitive market.

 ProfitBooks simplify inventory management by putting everything in one place.
-It provides faster fulfillment of sales orders, manufacturing inventory management, warehouse inventory management, and customer/suppliers management.
+It provides faster fulfillment of sales orders, manufacturing inventory management, warehouse inventory management, and customer/supplier management.